mathieucarbou/YaSolR/docs/manual.md

 - `Dimmer Temperature Limiter`: Temperature threshold when the dimmer will stop routing.
 This temperature can be different than the temperature used in auto bypass mode.
 - `Dimmer Automatic Control`: ON/OFF switch to select automatic routing mode or manual control of the dimmer.
   Resistance calibration step is required before using automatic mode.
-- `Grid Excess Reserved`: Allows to share the remaining grid excess to the second output.
+- `Excess Power Limiter (W)`: Allows to share the remaining grid excess to the second output.
   Only available in automatic mode.
-  For example, if output 1 is set to 60%, then output 1 will take at most 60% of the grid excess (eventually less if 60% of the grid excess exceeds the nominal power of the connected load).
+  For example, if output 1 is set to `500 W`, then output 1 will take at most `500 W` of the grid excess.
   Output 2 will be dimmed with the remaining excess.

 **Bypass Control:**